Sauharad/AES-256-Encryption-System/README.md

 - **AES-256 Decryption Path**: Implementation of inverse operations and inverse key schedule
 - **Mode Support**: Integration of CBC, CTR, or GCM modes for practical cryptographic usage
-- **Interface Design**: Addition of AXI or UART interfaces for external communication

 ---

 ## References